ReubenWattenhofer/folding_solids/ReadMe.txt

 	how the graph will be input into the function (don't forget the	face which surrounds the entire graph!)

 	Call the function like this:
-		polyhedralGraphToShape[faces, edgeLength, filePath, verbose]
+		polyhedralGraphToShape[faces, edgeLength, filePath, verbose, alignFreq]

 	Parameters:
 	faces - vertices which comprise each face {{1,2,3,4},...} -- assumption is that each vertex is adjacent to the next.
-Winding order (clockwise vs counterclockwise) is irrelevant. edgeLength - length of each edge
+Winding order (clockwise vs counterclockwise) is irrelevant for every face EXCEPT THE FIRST.
+The first face is assumed to wind clockwise. edgeLength - length of each edge
 	filePath - can be absolute or relative, must be a string formatted so Mathematica can read it.
 		If relative, Mathematica will assume root is Documents directory (for Windows anyway) verbose - number of frames per fold animation.
-0 indicates no animation should be created
+0 indicates no animation should be created alignFreq - how often to align first face with xy plane
+		0: never
+		-1: at end of folding
+		x >= 1: every x folds

 	# using netToShape #